Better in Violet has written on many sites about education and provides tips for studying for exams.

-These tips are designed to help you save time while you're studying, whether you're beginning a full day before the exam or even the night before.
-With some hard work and perseverance, you'll be able to confidently identify and memorize key concepts in the course, even if you've fallen behind in class.
+The tips in this article are designed to help you save time while you're studying, whether you have a full day before the exam or just the night before.
+With some hard work and perseverance, you'll be able to confidently identify and memorize key concepts in the course even if you've fallen behind in class.

 Before You Begin

 If you've left studying to the day before the test, it's likely that you're panicking about how you're going to get all of the work done in such a small amount of time.
 No matter what your circumstances are, it's absolutely important that you don't panic.
 Stress and anxiety will make it much harder to concentrate, memorize facts, and think critically about the exam material.